akeneo/pim-community-dev/Bundle/LocaleBundle/Resources/doc/reference/datetime-formatting.md

 Receives localized string data and convert in to ISO format string, unformatDateTime optionally can receive timezone offset - if no offset is set default offset will be used.
-Throw an exception in case of not valid string.
+Throws an exception in case of not valid string.

 ```js
 console.log(datetimeFormatter.unformatDate('Dec 12, 2013'));